neworgtest-ORGatization/newrepository1/README.md

 # newrepository1
-This is empty new repository to show steps of repository creation This is a branch from thew new repository to document how Merge pull request from newbranch on repo
+This is empty new repository to show steps of repository creation This is the new branch created from the empty repository to show the differance after using Pull request